P-i-N/conco/README.md

 * Semicolon (`;`) is a terminating charater, tokenization stops when it is encountered

 Since the whole library is zero-copy and does not allocate memory, tokens are represented as `std::string_view` slices of the original input string.
 This means that escaped characters are not really unescaped in the tokens and user code must handle that if needed.

+## Gotchas & limitations

+* The tokenizer is *REALLY* simple.
+Some of the rules above may not behave as you expect in some edge cases.
+For example:
+  - `abc"de"f` will be tokenized as a single token `abc"de"f`